apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

 Those not willing to adopt this view will not be affected.
 By disabling the listener and the view usage, they will keep resolving all `Email/query` against ElasticSearch.

+Another solution is to implement the projecting using a in-memory datagrid such as infinispan.
+The projection would be computed using a MailboxListener and the data would be first fetched from this cache and fallback to ElasticSearch.
+We did not choose it as Cassandra is already there, well mastered, as disk storage is cheaper than memory.
+InfiniSpan would moreover need additional datastore to allow a persistent state.
+Infinispan on the other hand would be faster and would have less restrictions on data filtering and sorting.
+Also this would require one more software dependency.

 ## Example of optimized JMAP requests

 ### A: Email list sorted by sentAt, with limit